SlopOps/gironimo/README.md

 **Total:** 73% (58.4GB) GPU memory, leaving 27% (21.6GB) for KV cache and overhead.

 Selected for quality/speed tradeoff on DGX Spark with optimized memory distribution to run all three models simultaneously on a single GB10 GPU.
 Tall models for tall tasks.

-Selected for quality/speed tradeoff on DGX Spark 128GB VRAM.
-Tall models for tall tasks.

 ## Phase Limits ⏱️